The Sleepless City – Book 3

 For as long as Lucas Coate can remember, werewolves have been taught to mistrust vampires.
 Lucas is an exception—he has close friends who are vampires.
-The werewolf pack in Flint—and their leader, Jacob Coate—have made it clear that Lucas’s association with vampires is barely tolerated, and another transgression will be his last.
+The werewolf pack in Boggslake—and their leader, Jacob Coate—have made it clear that Lucas’s association with vampires is barely tolerated, and another transgression will be his last.
 When Lucas finds out about the plague of werewolf deaths in the area, he wants to help even though his own life may already be in danger.

-Declan has been away from Flint for ten years, but he isn’t surprised to learn that the internal politics of the Supernatural council haven’t changed for the better.
+Declan has been away from Boggslake for ten years, but he isn’t surprised to learn that the internal politics of the Supernatural Council haven’t changed for the better.
 When a series of burglaries hit close to home soon after he arrives, Declan—a vampire and professional thief—is their prime suspect, although for once, he isn’t responsible.
 With the council keeping secrets, no one is safe.
 Time is running out, and for Lucas and Declan, everything is about to change.

 Declan turned the page of his book, read the first paragraph, then shook his head.
-He wasn’t sure why he’d bothered, as he couldn’t for the life of him remember what had happened on the previous page, let alone in the last few chapters.
+He wasn’t sure why he’d bothered, as he couldn’t for the life of him remember what had happened on the previous page, let alone the last few chapters.
 He closed the book with a thump, got up from the table, went over to the fridge, and opened it.

 Even if, in this case, his definition of normal was a werewolf.